Clayton Homes

 Clayton Homes (or Clayton) is the largest builder of manufactured housing and modular homes in the United States.
-It is owned by Warren Buffett's Berkshire Hathaway.
+It is a wholly owned subsidiary of Warren Buffett's Berkshire Hathaway.

 Clayton Homes' corporate headquarters are in Maryville, Tennessee.
 Its subsidiaries include Clayton Home Building Group, Clayton Properties Group, Vanderbilt Mortgage, 21st Mortgage, and insurance company HomeFirst Agency.

 History

 Clayton Homes was founded in 1956 by Jim Clayton.
 The business began by refurbishing and reselling used mobile homes.
 In 1966, Jim Clayton opened a Clayton Homes store location in Knoxville, Tennessee, on Clinton Highway.
 Clayton Homes established its own mortgage company in 1974 and added a manufacturing division in 1975.
 The company went public in 1983, trading on the New York Stock Exchange.
 Each year from 1989 through 1992, Clayton Homes was named on the Forbes list of the best small companies in America.
 Kevin Clayton, Jim Clayton's son, took over the company in 1999.
 Kevin Clayton had joined Clayton Homes in the 1980s and held several leadership roles in the company and its subsidiaries before becoming CEO.

 In 2002, Clayton Homes earned a revenue of $1.2 billion.
 It was acquired by Berkshire Hathaway in 2003 for $1.7 billion.
 Cerberus Capital Management also expressed interest in bidding for the company.
 The certificate of merger was filed in Delaware, and Clayton Homes stock was removed from the New York Stock Exchange.
 In 2007, Clayton Homes' revenue was $3.66 billion.
 Clayton Homes sold its land-lease communities business to Denver-based Yes Companies LLC in 2008.
 The deal involved 65 properties in 11 states.
 The i-house brand was introduced in May 2008 as a green, energy efficient home.
 By 2009, Clayton Homes had sold over 1.5 million homes.
 In 2009, Clayton Homes launched the eHome as a more affordable version of the i-house.

 Clayton Homes was involved in a lawsuit in 2011 with FEMA after providing portable classrooms as part of Hurricane Katrina relief which were found to contain formaldehyde.
 Afterwards, one of 12 prefabricated shelters provided to Haiti through the Clinton Foundation after the 2010 earthquake was found to have a formaldehyde level of 250 ppb, "a very high level" according to a scientist specializing in indoor pollutants at Lawrence Berkeley National Laboratory.

 A news story in 2015 claimed that Clayton Homes unfairly targets and exploits minority home buyers.
 Clayton Homes was further criticized for its alleged use of corrupt business practices.
 The company has denied discriminating against its customers or its workers.
 Warren Buffett, the CEO of Berkshire Hathaway, defended Clayton against predatory lending claims in an interview saying: "We have 300,000 loans on the books and in the last 3 years I've not received one letter of complaint from anybody."